collaborativebioinformatics/ODP_hackathon_supplemental_materials/README.md

 # 🧬 ODP Knowledge Graph Hackathon Supplemental Materials

-A curated collection of resources for the Open Data Knowledge Graph hackathon participants.
+A curated collection of resources originally put together for the Open Data Knowledge Graph hackathon.
+This list includes relevant literature, github repos, technical blogs, videos, tools, and workspace resources that can help you learn more about knowledge graphs for biomedical datasets.

 ## 📚 Relevant Literature and GitHub Repositories